 Looking for the ultimate Costa Smeralda guide?
 Welcome – you’re in the right place!
-I was so excited to put together this guide of the best things to do and see in Costa Smeralda because it’s such a diverse and dynamic place to visit.
+I was so excited to put together this guide because this is such a diverse and dynamic place to visit.

-If you need a little bit of background, Costa Smeralda is a region on the northeastern coast of the Italian island of Sardinia.
-Costa Smeralda is filled with white sand, luxurious resorts, giant yachts, and divine wine.
+This region on the northeastern coast of the Italian island of Sardinia is filled with white sand, luxurious resorts, giant yachts, and divine wine.
 In fact, Costa Smeralda translates to the Emerald Coast.
 It’s literally an Italian gem; jewel-toned water and cultural treasures abound!

 Whether you’re seeking astonishing archeological sites or the best beaches, Costa Smeralda is brimming with everything your heart desires.
 Also, if you’re looking for recommendations for where to stay, then I’ve got you covered.
 I’ve taken many trips to Costa Smeralda and have bounced around different accommodation options.
 So, get ready to find out the best spots to stay in Costa Smeralda too!